arimousa/DDAD/README.md

 | Detection | 99.3% | 100% | 100% | 100% | 100% | 100% | 99.4% | 99.4% | 100% | 100% | 100% | 99.0% | 100% | 100% | 100% | 99.8%
 | Localization | (98.7%,93.9%) |  (99.4%,97.3%) | (99.4%,97.7%) | (98.2%,93.1%) | (95.0%,82.9%) | (98.7%,91.8%) | (98.1%,88.9%) | (95.7%,93.4%) | (98.4%,86.7%) | (99.0%,91.1%) | (99.1%,95.5%) | (99.3%,96.3%) | (98.7%,92.6%) | (95.3%,90.1%) | (98.2%,93.2%) | (98,1%,92.3%)

-The setting used to achieve the results are:
+The settings used for these results are detailed in the table.

 | **Categories** | Carpet | Grid | Leather | Tile | Wood | Bottle | Cable | Capsule | Hazelnut | Metal nut | Pill | Screw | Toothbrush | Transistor | Zipper |
 | -------------- | ------ | ---- | ------- | ---- | ---- | ------ | ----- | ------- | -------- | --------- | ---- | ----- | ----------- | ---------- | ------ |
 | **\(w\)**       | 0      | 4    | 11      | 4    | 11   | 3      | 3     | 8       | 5        | 7         | 9    | 2     | 0           | 0          | 10     |